Summer Latino Policy Institutes

 The Summer Institute for Latino Public Policy is a fully sponsored leadership training program for junior and senior undergraduate students interested in working on issues facing Latinos in the United States.
-Every year, the Inter University Program for Latino Research hosts 30 young scholars in Washington DC for an intense week-long orientation to public policy and the legislative process.
+On certain years, the Inter University Program for Latino Research hosts 30 young scholars in Washington DC for an intense week-long orientation to public policy and the legislative process.
 The week's activities include seminars, workshops, site visits to national organizations, and a meeting with a Congressional representative.

-Depending on funding, two to three students from San Francisco State University will be competitively selected for this training opportunity.
-All expenses — round-trip airfare, local transportation, lodging at George Washington University, meals and classroom materials — will be paid by the César E. Chávez Institute and our private donors*.
+Two to three students from San Francisco State University are competitively selected to participate.
+All expenses — round-trip airfare, local transportation, lodging at George Washington University, meals and classroom materials — are paid by the César E. Chávez Institute and our private donors*.

 Objectives of the Summer Institute